NLESC-JCER/cpp2wasm/README.md

 To make the same input and output reusable from either the command line or web service, the [JSON format](http://json.org/) was chosen.
 As the JSON format is easy read and write by human and machines.

-Compare with a binary format or comma seperated file it is more verbose, but is more self documenting.
-It is less verbose than [XML](https://en.wikipedia.org/wiki/XML) and like there is a [XML schema definition](https://en.wikipedia.org/wiki/XML_Schema_(W3C)) for validation of XML there is an equivalent for JSON called [JSON schema](https://json-schema.org/).
+Compared with a binary format or a comma separated file, JSON is more verbose, but is more self documenting.
+It is less verbose than [XML](https://en.wikipedia.org/wiki/XML), and just like there is an [XML schema definition](https://en.wikipedia.org/wiki/XML_Schema_(W3C)) for validation of XML, there is an equivalent for JSON called [JSON schema](https://json-schema.org/).
 JSON schema is used to describe the shape of a JSON document and make sure root finder consumers know how to provide the input and what to expect from the output.
-[YAML format](https://yaml.org/) was not chosen, because it is a superset of JSON and JSON is all expressiveness root finder required.
+[YAML format](https://yaml.org/) was not chosen, because it is a superset of JSON and JSON has all the expressiveness root finder required.
 YAML allows for comments while this is not supported in JSON.
-Also JSON is the lingua france for web services.
+Also JSON is the lingua franca for web services.

 An example of JSON schema: